Kevin-Robertson/Inveigh/README.md

 ## Overview

 Inveigh conducts spoofing attacks and hash/credential captures through both packet sniffing and protocol specific listeners/sockets.
-The packet sniffing method, which was the basis for the original Powershell version of this tool, has the following advantages:
+The packet sniffing method, which was the basis for the original PowerShell version of this tool, has the following advantages:

 * SMB NTLM challenge/response captures over the Window's SMB service
 * Fewer visible port binds on the host system